micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 ## Flashing micro-ROS firmware

 In order to flash the target platform run `flash_firmware.sh` command.
-This step may need some platform-specific procedure to boot the platform in flashing node:
+This step may need some platform-specific procedure to boot the platform in flashing mode:

 ```
 ros2 run micro_ros_setup flash_firmware.sh